Rak-Su: 2016–2017: Formation and The X Factor

 During the live shows, they continued to perform mainly original material, with two cover versions with additional raps by Fongho and Stephenson.
 They were runners-up of the Prize Fight in week 1 against Grace Davies and week 2 against Kevin Davy White, and were eventually voted as winners of the Prize Fight in week 4 against Davies, leading to a songwriting session with American songwriter Ali Tamposi as the reward.
 With the eliminations of Jack & Joel in week 3, Sean and Conor Price in the quarter-final and The Cutkelvins in the semi-final, Rak-Su became Cowell's remaining act in the competition.
 They made it to the final on the weekend of 2 December 2017, alongside Davy White and Davies.
 After Davy White was eliminated on Saturday's show, they were in the top two with Davies and finished as the winners with over 50% of the public vote.

-Rak-Su are the second group to win the show after Little Mix in 2011, and the first and only male group to win the show.
-On 3 December 2017, their winners single was added to streaming services as well as being available for download immediately after the final, with profits going towards the charities Together for Short Lives and Shooting Star Chase.
+Rak-Su are the second group to win the show after Little Mix in 2011, and the only male group to win the show.
+On 3 December 2017, their winners' single was added to streaming services as well as being available for download immediately after the final, with profits going towards the charities Together for Short Lives and Shooting Star Chase.
 It placed at number 6 on the Official Singles Chart Update two days after the final.
 Four of their songs topped the iTunes chart during their run on the X Factor — "Mamacita", "Dimelo", "Mona Lisa" and "I'm Feeling You" - but were ineligible for the Official Chart and were not available on streaming services at that time.
 After the voting stats were revealed Rak-Su were the clear winners.
-They won every week except for week 3 on Saturday where they came 2nd when Kevin Davy White overtook them by a tight edge of 1% percent of the votes.
+They won every week, except for week 3 on Saturday, where they came 2nd when Kevin Davy White overtook them by a tight edge of 1% of the votes.